Tushar16481/jsproject2/README.md

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
 The contract allows users to mint new tokens and burn existing tokens.
 It keeps track of token balances and the total supply.
 This program serves as a straightforward introduction to token contract programming and can be used as a stepping stone for more complex projects in the future.

+Public Variables:

+tokenName: A string to store the name of the token.
+tokenAbbrv: A string to store the abbreviation (tokenAbbrv) of the token.
+totalSupply: An unsigned integer to store the total supply of tokens.
+Mapping:

+balances: A mapping from addresses to their respective balances.
+Mint Function: mint(address _to, uint _value): This function takes an address and an amount (_value) as parameters.

+Increases the totalSupply by the specified amount (_value).
+Increases the balance of the specified address (_to) by the specified amount (_value).
+Burn Function: burn(address _from, uint _value): This function takes an address and an amount (_value) as parameters.

+Includes a require statement to ensure that the balance of the specified address (_from) is sufficient to burn the specified amount(_value).
+Decreases the totalSupply by the specified amount (_value).
+Decreases the balance of the specified address (_from) by the specified amount (_value).

 Getting Started

 Executing Program